cos316/assignment2-starter-code/README.md

   is valid, but `/path/to/:file1:file2` is not.
 * A capture must always comprise the entire directory in which it appears.
 It is *not valid* to "prefix" captures, such as in `/path/to/user:id/photos`.
+* The same query parameter can be used to capture several values, as in `/path/to/:file/:file`.
+In this case, the http Response should have a `URL.RawQuery` of `file=<value>&file=<value>`.
+The order of values does not matter.

 Be aware of the following notable edge case:
 * It may be the case that there are several routes which could apply to a given